stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > People in our Development HOLON are getting into the Plutus Pioneer Programme to provide a Haskell focus as well.

+> The long-term vision for us is to be as interoperable as possible - to provide a generic, cross platform NFT-DAO that is not specific to Cardano.